fastily/im-present/README.md

 [![Python 3.11+](https://upload.wikimedia.org/wikipedia/commons/6/62/Blue_Python_3.11%2B_Shield_Badge.svg)](https://www.python.org)
 [![License: GPL v3](https://upload.wikimedia.org/wikipedia/commons/8/86/GPL_v3_Blue_Badge.svg)](https://www.gnu.org/licenses/gpl-3.0.en.html)

-Simple utility which moves your mouse by 1 pixel and then back, at a specified interval.
-Useful for pretending to be at your computer and fooling the apps which track your productivity.
+Simple utility which moves your mouse by 1 pixel and then back at a specified interval.
+Useful for pretending to be at your computer and fooling apps which track your productivity.

 ## Installation
 ```bash